-When looking to book a cruise to the Norwegian Fjords, you will want an itinerary that gives you as many ports of call as possible.
+When booking a cruise to the Norwegian Fjords, you will want an itinerary that gives you as many ports of call as possible.
 This is, quite simply, a cruise where you should be exploring nature on land as much as possible as the scenery is that stunning.
-The air, light and color of the landscape of Norway is different to anywhere else in the world.
+The air, light, and color of Norway’s landscape are different from anywhere else in the world.

-Gerianger, Flaam, Stavanger, Olden and Bergen are some of the Fjords you can visit depending on your chosen itinerary.
+Depending on your chosen itinerary, Gerianger, Flaam, Stavanger, Olden, and Bergen are some of the Fjords you can visit.

 Start your cruise from Southampton in Southern England.
 Fly into London and spend some time in either London or Southampton before your cruise starts.

-We have a detailed 4 day guide to make your visit to Southampton the best possible.
+We have a detailed four-day guide to make your visit to Southampton the best possible.
 Spend some time exploring the city’s maritime history, then venture further afield by renting a car and driving the dramatic Jurassic Coastline of Southern England.

 12-night cruise package to the Norwegian Fjords

 - 5 hotel nights in Southampton before your cruise

 - 4 full days exploring Southern England

 - 7 night luxury cruise to the Norwegian Fjords with Royal Caribbean’s Anthem of the Seas